kirull1/videocloud/memory-bank/activeContext.md

 ## Recent Changes

+### Video Processing Pipeline Implementation
+- Created a comprehensive video processing service that handles:
+  - Transcoding videos to different formats (MP4, WebM)
+  - Creating different quality variants (720p, 480p, 360p)
+  - Generating thumbnails at different timestamps
+  - Updating video status as it progresses through the pipeline
+- Integrated the video processing service with the existing video upload flow
+- Implemented background processing to handle video transcoding after upload
+- Added proper error handling and logging throughout the pipeline
+- Used ffmpeg for reliable video processing with the following features:
+  - Format conversion (MP4, WebM)
+  - Resolution adjustment for different quality levels
+  - Thumbnail generation at strategic points in the video
+  - Metadata extraction for accurate duration information

 ### Server-Side Video Duration Calculation
 - Replaced `get-video-duration` with `fluent-ffmpeg` and `@ffprobe-installer/ffprobe` for reliable duration calculation
 - Created a utility class `VideoDurationUtil` to handle duration calculation